tardate/LittleArduinoProjects/playground/ATmegaSerialProgrammer/README.md

 [got along with an Arduino mini](http://www.aliexpress.com/item/A96-Free-Shipping-USB2-0-To-TTL-6Pin-CH340G-Converter-Pro-Mini-Atmega328-5V-16M-For/1887601992.html)
 (seems no longer available, but variants are likely available from other sources).
 Key features:
 * it has a 5V/3.3V selector.
 I discovered that this switches VCC from 5V/3.3V.
 It *does not* level shift the data lines - they  will still be 5V.
-* it has pins for both DTR(RTS) and CTS connections
+* it has pins for both DTR and CTS connections

-There are similar adapters such as [CH340G-based USB to UART adapter](https://www.aliexpress.com/item/CH340-module-USB-to-TTL-CH340G-upgrade-download-a-small-wire-brush-plate-STC-microcontroller-board/32354359382.html) but note that many do not break out the DTR(RTS) pin.
+There are similar adapters such as [CH340G-based USB to UART adapter](https://www.aliexpress.com/item/CH340-module-USB-to-TTL-CH340G-upgrade-download-a-small-wire-brush-plate-STC-microcontroller-board/32354359382.html) but note that many do not break out the DTR pin.

 ### MacOSX driver support for the CH340G